Assessed Value vs. Market Value

 Your town’s assessor may also be allowed months to respond to your request.

 If your abatement request is rejected, you still have the right to appeal it, as well.
+Some homeowners opt to get their home appraised by an independent appraisal company to support their appeal.

 Again, find out your state’s specific rules before proceeding.
 Even if you haven’t received your house’s assessed value, understanding what’s required to respond now will make it that much easier to do so if the numbers come back high.